Israeli invasion of Syria (2024–present): 2024

 In the early hours of 9 December 2024, Israel conducted several airstrikes across the Daraa and Suwayda Governorates in southern Syria.
 Six airstrikes were reported at an airbase north of Suwayda, while multiple others targeted ammo depots in Nawa and the Daraa countryside.
 By evening, the Israeli Air Force and Navy had struck naval assets in the Port of Latakia, and an alleged chemical weapons production center in Barzeh, and Qamishli Airport in northern Syria.
 These roughly 200 airstrikes, including strikes on Damascus, Daraa, Latakia, and Hama, destroyed dozens of fighter jets and helicopters in the first phase and the entire Syrian naval fleet in the second.
-An Israeli senior official said airstrikes "would persist in the coming days".
+An Israeli senior official said airstrikes would continue on for a couple of days.

 In the morning of 10 December, photographs revealed sunken Osa-class missile boats in the Port of Latakia after overnight Israeli strikes.
 The IDF announced that its air force and navy conducted over 480 strikes in Syria in the span of 48 hours, 350 of which targeted airfields, anti-aircraft batteries, missiles, drones, fighter jets, tanks, and weapon production sites, destroying between 70% and 80% of Syria's strategic weapons.
 It added that 15 naval vessels were destroyed in strikes on Minet el-Beida and Latakia.
 Overnight on 16 December, Israel struck radar and air defense systems in Tartous and Damascus, with the strikes on Tartous using notably heavy munitions.
 In the eight days since the fall of the Assad government, Israel struck Syria around 600 times.
 Al Jazeera correspondent Resul Serdar said that "Israel is pursuing a strategy of diminishing this country's air defence capability and also its air forces."
-A senior Israeli security source described it as the "largest air operation carried out by its air force in its history".
 A former rebel commander claimed that they will "need decades to rebuild a national Syrian army".
 A Turkish newspaper report alleged that Assad gave information about Syrian military sites to Israel in exchange for safe passage out of the country.

-On December 18, Netanyahu promised that he would not strike the area near the prison close to Damascus where American journalist Austin Tice might be held.
+On 18 December, Netanyahu promised that he would not strike the area near the prison close to Damascus where American journalist Austin Tice might be held.
 His mother had sent him a letter two days earlier, urging him to halt Israel's airstrikes in Syria to enable the search for him to continue.

-On 29 December 11 people, mostly civilians, were killed in what is believed to be an Israeli airstrike on a former Syrian Army weapons depot in Adra, near Damascus.
+On 29 December, 11 people, mostly civilians, were killed in what is believed to be an Israeli airstrike on a former Syrian Army weapons depot in Adra, near Damascus.